 Common Causes of Distracted Driving

-The National Highway Traffic Safety Administration (NHTSA) found that distracted driving led to the deaths of 3,450 people in 2016 and in 2015 injured 391,000 people on roads in the United States.
+The National Highway Traffic Safety Administration (NHTSA) found that distracted driving led to the deaths of 3,142 people in 2019 and the injury of many more people on roads in the United States.
 In the vast majority of these cases, the distraction was completely avoidable.
 Here are the nine common distractions:

 - Interacting with a passenger

 - Talking on a cellphone